gbif/hp-gb32/travel-accommodation.md

 - Please specify all your required dates with preferential rates clearly in your email

+### Living Data / Datos Vivos partner hotels

+You may also consider the accommodation options listed for the Living Data 2025 event.
+If you are planning to stay for Living Data 2025 as well, we suggest checking the partner hotels available at the following link: [https://www.livingdata2025.com/partner-hotels.html](https://www.livingdata2025.com/partner-hotels.html).These hotels may offer convenient options for your stay.
+Contact them directly for additional dates, identifying yourself as part of Living Data 2025.

 For any questions regarding accommodation, you can contact the event organizers.

-More information about additional recommended hotels in the area will be provided at a later stage.

 ## Venues